Shimada, Shizuoka

 Shimada (島田市, Shimada-shi) is a city located in Shizuoka Prefecture, Japan.
-The city, which covers an area of 315.7 sqkm.
+The city covers an area of 315.7 sqkm.
 It had an estimated population in September 2023 of 93,724, giving a population density of about 300 persons per km^{2}.

 Geography

 Shimada is located in the Shida Plains of west-central Shizuoka Prefecture.
 It is located on both banks of the Ōi River.
 The area enjoys a warm maritime climate with hot, humid summers and mild, cool winters.